hannesphillips/Documentation/chown.md

 ##Description

-'chmod()' is used to change the user and group ownership of a file.
-In the function declaration, the 'path' argument specifies the file, and the 'owner' and 'group' parameters contain numerical values that will symbolize the IDs of the two.
+`chmod()` is used to change the user and group ownership of a file.
+In the function declaration, the `path` argument specifies the file, and the `owner` and `group` parameters contain numerical values that will symbolize the IDs of the two.
 The path will be changed to owner and group respectively.

 ##Example

-'$ cat mychown.c
+$ cat mychown.c
 int main()
 {
 	int flag;